CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 * [Reasons to  use `conda` for not-python-only dependencies](https://numpy.org/install/#numpy-packages--accelerated-linear-algebra-libraries).
 * [Ways of combining `conda` and `pip`](https://towardsdatascience.com/conda-essential-concepts-and-tricks-e478ed53b5b#42cb).

+For more complex dependencies that may require a custom installation or build, use the `Dockerfile` directly.

+There are two ways to add dependencies to the environment:

+1. **Manually edit the dependencies files.**
+   This will be needed the first time you set up the environment.
+   It will also be useful if you run into conflicts and have to restart from scratch.
-You can add/upgrade dependencies interactively while running a shell in the container to experiment with which dependency is needed.
+2. **Add/upgrade dependencies interactively** while running a shell in the container to experiment with which dependency is needed.
-In that case you need to persist those changes and build the image again for subsequent runs.
-We provide a script for that.
+   This is probably what you'll be doing after building the image for the first time.

+In both cases, after any change, a snapshot of the full environment specification should be written to the dependencies files.
+We describe how to do so in the freeze the environment section.

+### Manual editing (before/while building)

+- To edit the `apt` dependencies, edit the `dependencies/apt.txt` file.
-Otherwise, you can manually edit the dependencies files and build the image again.
+- To edit the `conda` and `pip` dependencies, edit the `dependencies/environment.yml` file.
-This will be needed if you run into conflicts and have to restart from scratch.

-### While developing
+- To edit the more complex dependencies, edit the `Dockerfile`.

+### Interactively (while developing)

 `conda` dependencies should all be installed before any `pip` dependency.
-This will cause conflicts otherwise as id doesn't track the `pip` dependencies.
+This will cause conflicts otherwise as `conda` doesn't track the `pip` dependencies.
-So if you need to add a `conda` dependency after you already installed some `pip` dependencies, you need to recreate the environment.
-(See how to in the next section.)
+So if you need to add a `conda` dependency after you already installed some `pip` dependencies, you need to recreate the environment by manually adding the dependencies before the build as described in the previous section.

-To add `apt` or `conda`/`pip` dependencies run `sudo apt-istall install <package>` or `(conda | pip) install <package>` respectively.
+* To add `apt`  dependencies run `sudo apt-istall install <package>`
+* To add `conda` dependencies run `(conda | pip) install <package>`

-Whenever you add a dependency interactively (e.g. `conda install <package>` or `pip install <package>`) update/freeze the `environment.yml` file with
+### Freeze the environment

+After any change to the dependencies, a snapshot of the full environment specification should be written to the dependencies files.
+This includes changes during a build and changes made interactively.
+This is to ensure that the environment is reproducible and that the dependencies are tracked at any point in time.

+To do so, run the following with a shell in the container:

 ```bash
 source dependencies/update_env_file.sh
 ```

 For `apt` dependencies add them manually to `apt.txt`.

-### While building
+## Troubleshooting